alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 * [regular planning sessions](/service-manual/agile/features-of-agile#sprint-planning) at the beginning of each iteration, where the team commits to work to be done

-* regular reviews or ‘show and tells’ at the end of each iteration to show work completed in that iteration and discuss any issues or changes that need to be made to the service
+* regular reviews or [show and tells](/service-manual/governance/what-to-expect-from-the-show-and-tell) at the end of each iteration to show work completed in that iteration and discuss any issues or changes that need to be made to the service

 * [regular retrospectives](/service-manual/agile/running-retrospectives), where the team can reflect on what went well, what didn’t and anything they should change